Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 16 Januari 2026 20.47.11 UTC
+- WIB: Jumat, 16 Januari 2026 21.35.57 UTC
-- WITA: Jumat, 16 Januari 2026 21.47.11 UTC
+- WITA: Jumat, 16 Januari 2026 22.35.57 UTC
-- WIT: Jumat, 16 Januari 2026 22.47.11 UTC
+- WIT: Jumat, 16 Januari 2026 23.35.57 UTC

 Kutipan Inspiratif:
-"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."
+"The moral virtues, then, are produced in us neither by nature nor against nature.
+Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."

-Kategori: friendship
+Kategori: nature